nikita-skobov/mq-hotreload/README.md

 // let host = host_options!();
 // host.run();
 // ```
-// you can provide your own main body by doing the following:
+// you can provide your own host options by doing the following:
 // mq_hotreload::mqhr_funcs!(MyState, {
+//    let mut host = host_options!();
-//   // whatever you want here...
+//    // edit the host object
+//    // the expression HAS to end with the host object:
-//   // for example, you can build your own host options
+//    host
 // });

 #[derive(Debug, Default)]